-In July 2011, Placement implemented a progressive group home auditing program.
-As the CDSS Community Care Licensing only requires group homes and STRTP audits within the State of California every five years, and outside California every year, Probation developed audit standards to protect youth and insulate the department from liability.
-Placement officers audit group homes and STRTPs annually using high standards to ensure youth are safe and living in environments conducive to change that provide therapeutic, academic and recreational services consistent with case plans, and officers confirm the structure and supervision levels are appropriate.
-This model is also used to review new programs seeking to receive referrals from Probation, when an allegations against the STRTP is made, or when incidents involving any resident occur.
+While the CDSS Community Care Licensing only requires STRTP audits within the State of California every five years and outside California every year, Placement developed progressive audit standards in July 2011 to protect youth and insulate the department from liability.
+Placement officers use high standards to audit STRTPs annually and ensure youth are safe and living in environments conductive to change.
+Further, officers ensure STRTP's provide therapeutic, academic and recreational services consistent with case plans and the structure and supervision levels are appropriate.
+This model is also used to review new programs seeking to receive referrals from Placement, when an allegation against an STRTP is made, or when incidents involving any resident occur.